-If there are reasons you cannot claim online, for example you do not have internet access, you can contact us or complete the Preliminary claim for Newstart Allowance, Youth Allowance, or Parenting Payment form.
+If you can’t claim online, contact us or complete the preliminary claim for Newstart Allowance, Youth Allowance, or Parenting Payment form.

-We will tell you at the end of the process if you need to provide any more information.
-If we ask you to provide other documents and forms, you will need to submit these within 14 days or this may affect the start date of your payment.
-The sooner we receive your documents, the sooner we can work out your payment.
+We’ll tell you at the end of the process if we need any more information.
+You need to submit this within 14 days or it may affect the start date of your payment.
+The sooner we get your documents, the sooner we can work out your payment.

-If you are a Youth Allowance job seeker customer claiming online, you will need to make an online booking for an appointment to assess your Mutual Obligation Requirements.
-We will call you at the time and date you select.
-This appointment must be booked within 14 days of submitting your claim.
+If you claim online, you need to book an appointment online to assess your Mutual Obligation Requirements.
+We’ll call you at the time and date you choose.
+You must book this appointment within 14 days of submitting your claim.